Xilonix in Patients With Advanced Colorectal Cancer

-|Closed||Metastatic Colorectal Cancer||Phase III||NCT01767857|
+|Recruiting||Metastatic Colorectal Cancer||Phase III||

-The purpose of this study is to determine if the True Human Monoclonal antibody MABp1 can prolong the life of colorectal carcinoma patients who are losing weight.
+The purpose of this study is to determine if the True Human Monoclonal antibody Xilonix (MABp1) can prolong the life of colorectal carcinoma patients that are refractory to standard therapy.

 - Eastern Cooperative Oncology Group (ECOG) performance status 0,1, or 2.

 - At least 2 weeks since the last previous cancer treatment including: chemotherapy, radiation therapy, immunotherapy, surgery, hormonal therapy, or targeted biologics.

 - Age ≥ 18 years, male or female subjects.